sandeep2194/goStartingContainerTemplate/README.md

-Sure, Sandy.
-Here's a concise README for your DevContainer setup:

----

 # LaSalle College Computer Programming DEC - Go Language DevContainer

 Welcome to the Go Language DevContainer, perfectly set up for the Computer Programming DEC course at LaSalle College.
 This container is fully equipped with all the necessary tools and configurations to jumpstart your Go programming journey.